Summary

 Brain and spinal cord tumours are usually given a grade from 1 to 4.

-- Grade 1 – These tumours are low-grade and grow slowly.
+- Grade 1 – These tumours are low-grade, benign and grow slowly.

 - Grade 2 – These tumours are low-grade and usually grow slowly.
 They are more likely to come back after treatment and can develop into a higher-grade tumour.

-- Grades 3 and 4 – These tumours are high-grade and grow faster and are called malignant.
-They can spread to other parts of the brain and tend to recur, often as a higher grade.
+- Grades 3 and 4 – These tumours are high-grade, faster growing and malignant.
+They can spread to other parts of the brain and tend to come back after treatment.

 The stage of a cancer means how far it has grown in your body.
 Primary brain and spinal cord tumours are not staged in this way as most don’t spread to other parts of the body.